Nifty Tips for Reducing Your Grocery Bill

 Tip 7: Stick to the Basics

 Buy basics.
 Tins of tomatoes, pasta noodles, rice, mince, flour, sugar, butter.
 There are a thousand things you can make from such ingredients.
 Mince is so versatile.
-I make up a big batch of savory mince (great on toast), add a tin of tomato soup – it’s a bolognese sauce.
+I make up a big batch of savoury mince (great on toast), add a tin of tomato soup – it’s a bolognese sauce.
 Add a pinch of curry powder and you have something different again.
 I love gravy beef too – it makes tasty pies and casseroles.
 Every ingredient must be able to be used in many ways.

 If the groceries you buy are versatile, you are more likely to use them up!